geodynamics/aspect/doc/sphinx/parameters/Termination_20criteria.md

 &lsquo;steady state velocity&rsquo;: A criterion that terminates the simulation when the RMS of the velocity field stays within a certain range for a specified period of time.

 &lsquo;user request&rsquo;: Terminate the simulation gracefully when a file with a specified name appears in the output directory.
-This allows the user to gracefully exit the simulation at any time by simply creating such a file using, for example, \texttt{touch output/terminate}.
+This allows the user to gracefully exit the simulation at any time by simply creating such a file using, for example, `touch output/terminate`.
 The file&rsquo;s location is chosen to be in the output directory, rather than in a generic location such as the ASPECT directory, so that one can run multiple simulations at the same time (which presumably write to different output directories) and can selectively terminate a particular one.

 &lsquo;wall time&rsquo;: Terminate the simulation once the wall time limit has reached.